Farini/SkyNation/Readme.md

 - [ ] Claim City Button not showing up
+- [ ] PlayerContent, or PlayerCard View - Other players

 - [ ] Outpost supply method + SKNS request for `Outpost` upgrades